nickspacemonkey/knulli_scripts/README.md

 You can then toggle the scripts on/off in Knulli by pressing Start --> SYSTEM SETTINGS --> SERVICES

 You will need to reboot before any of the settings take effect.

+1. fast_shutdown changes the shutdown time from 2 to 1 second
+2. instant_shutdown effectively disables suspend and shutting down now only requires a tap
+3. random_boot_logo will randomise your boot logo with correctly formatted images.
+Create the folder and place your `.bmp` files in `/userdata/bootlogos`.
+Try to keep names without spaces or special characters, the script is untested for those conditions.